 - 23. Certain tax treaties, however, may not contain a provision similar to paragraph 2 of Article 9. - 24.
 In this circumstance, it should be noted that the Commentary on Article 25 of the UN Model Tax Convention makes clear that Article 25 provides machinery to enable competent authorities to consult with a view to resolving the economic double taxation that may arise in transfer pricing cases.
-The Commentary expressly States that "the corresponding adjustments to be made in pursuance of paragraph 2 of [Article 9] ... fall within the scope of the mutual agreement procedure, both as concerns assessing whether they are well-founded and for determining their amount".4 - 25.
-The Commentary further states that even when a tax treaty does not contain rules similar to those of Article 9(2), the mere fact that the Contracting States have included Article 9(1) in a treaty demonstrates the intent to have economic double taxation covered by the treaty: "As a result, most Member countries consider that economic double taxation resulting from adjustments made to profits by reason of transfer pricing is not in accordance with - at least - the spirit of the Convention and falls within the scope of the mutual agreement procedure set up under Article 25."5
+The Commentary expressly States that "the corresponding adjustments to be made in pursuance of paragraph 2 of [Article 9] ... fall within the scope of the mutual agreement procedure, both as concerns assessing whether they are well-founded and for determining their amount". - 25.
+The Commentary further states that even when a tax treaty does not contain rules similar to those of Article 9(2), the mere fact that the Contracting States have included Article 9(1) in a treaty demonstrates the intent to have economic double taxation covered by the treaty: "As a result, most countries consider that, in the absence of rules similar to those of paragraph 2 of Article 9, economic double taxation resulting from adjustments made to profits by reason of transfer pricing falls within the scope of the mutual agreement procedure set up under Article 25 [...].
+Some countries consider, however, that in the absence of rules similar to those of paragraph 2 of Article 9, economic double taxation arising from transfer pricing adjustments does not fall within the scope of the mutual agreement procedure provided for under paragraphs 1 and 2 of Article 25.
+Contracting states that do not include paragraph 2 of Article 9 in a convention should therefore clarify during the negotiations the consequences of the absence of paragraph 2 as to the scope of the mutual agreement procedure."
+5